citp/privacy-policy-historical/i/ir/iri/irisopenpayslips.co.uk.md

 ## Your rights

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes.
-You can exercise your right to prevent such processing by writing to Data Controller, IRIS Software Group Limited, Riding Court House, Riding Court Road, Datchet SL3 9JT.
+You can exercise your right to prevent such processing by writing to Data Controller, IRIS Software Group Limited, Heathrow Approach, 470 London Road, Slough SL3 8QY.

 ## Disclosure of your information